 Advertisers are always looking for ways to promote the products and services they sell.
 A popular way for them to increase sales is to pay for a review on a suitable blog.

 A sponsored review refers to a review that you have written about a product or service for a fee.
 A paid post refers to an article that an advertiser has written and wants you to publish on your blog for a fee.

 In my experience, it is always better to do sponsored reviews to ensure the quality of content remains high.
 Paid posts tend to be nothing more than poorly written advertisements.
 Though on the plus side, paid posts are an easier way to make money as you simply copy the article onto your website and click publish.

-As your blog gains more traffic, you will approached by advertisers about sponsored reviews and paid posts more frequently.
-I encourage you to test them out with your audience; however be sure to place a disclaimer with every paid post that the post is an advertisement (or readers will wrongly assume you wrote the article).
+As your blog gains more traffic, you may be approached by advertisers about sponsored reviews and paid posts more frequently.
+I encourage you to test them out with your audience; however, be sure to place a disclaimer with every paid post that the post is an advertisement (or readers will wrongly assume you wrote the article).